Decoding Beer Labels: SRM, IBU, ABV — What Do They All Mean?

 Start with the basics (ABV, IBU, style) and gradually expand your vocabulary.
 Most importantly, don’t let the numbers intimidate you – they’re just tools to help you find beers you’ll love.

 Ready to put your new knowledge to the test?
-Come by and let us walk you through our current lineup.
-We promise to explain everything in plain English, with plenty of samples to help you understand the difference between theory and delicious reality.
+Come by and let us walk you through our current craft beer lineup.
+We’ve got plenty of samples to help you understand the difference between theory and delicious reality.
 Our bartenders love talking about what makes each beer special.

 Categorised in: Uncategorized